Old Testament: Kings

 Approximately 134 references

-Multiple figures: (1) Manasseh, king of Judah (c.
-697–642 BC) — the longest-reigning and most wicked king of Judah, who reversed his father Hezekiah's reforms, set up altars to Baal and Asherah in the Temple, practiced sorcery, and "shed so much innocent blood that he filled Jerusalem from end to end" (2 Kings 21:16).
-Remarkably, 2 Chronicles 33:12-13 records that he repented in Babylonian captivity and was restored.
-(2) Manasseh, firstborn son of Joseph — patriarch of one of the twelve tribes.
-The reference count includes personal, tribal, and geographic uses.
+The name belongs to two major figures.
+The first is Manasseh king of Judah (c.
+697–642 BC) — Judah's longest-reigning king, who reversed his father Hezekiah's reforms, installed altars to Baal and Asherah in the Temple, practiced sorcery, and "shed so much innocent blood that he filled Jerusalem from end to end" (2 Kings 21:16).
+2 Chronicles 33 records that he repented during Babylonian captivity and was restored to his throne.
+The second is Manasseh son of Joseph, patriarch of one of the twelve tribes.
+The reference count reflects personal, tribal, and geographic uses of the name.

 Key references: 1 Chronicles 3:13, 1 Chronicles 5:18, 1 Chronicles 5:23, 1 Chronicles 5:26, 1 Chronicles 6:46, 1 Chronicles 6:47, 1 Chronicles 6:55, 1 Chronicles 6:56, 1 Chronicles 7:14, 1 Chronicles 7:17 (and 124 more)